bharat109puri/terraform_django/README.md

 |     Output    |            Description         |
 |------------------|--------------------------------|
 |    django_elb_dns      |  django ELB  dns end point to connect to django server |

+Authors
+Module managed by Bharat Puri.
+Contact at : bhpuri@gmail.com for support and consulting